Parthghetia/aws-associate/README.md

 4. Trusted Advisor Recommendations - The AWS Trusted Advisor tool can check your AWS environment for optimizations and recommendations related to cost optimization, performance, security, and fault tolerance.
 It will also show you when you’ve exceeded 80 percent of your limit for a service

 ![image](https://user-images.githubusercontent.com/43883264/161171666-63a12ab6-2658-4664-a242-4ddcd02c56d1.png)

-# BREAKING FROM THE BOOK TO A MORE HANDS ON COURSE _ MATERIAL STAYS

 ## IAM
 - So easy stuff for creating users and groups as needed.
 Main thing here is policies.
 Basically creating custom access for users and groups.
 Let's say providing User Alice who is a DevOps only describe permission on EC2 instances.
 More to follow